andreasduerloo/Advent_of_Code_2023/readme.md

 These are my solutions for the 2023 edition of [Advent of Code](https://adventofcode.com/).

 I see Advent of Code as a great way to become a better programmer (as well as a fun puzzle to share and discuss with friends and colleagues).
-My goal for this year is to score **more than 30 stars** during the event (in other words, before December 26th).
+As such my goal is to do better than I did last year, and to score **more than 30 stars** during the event (in other words, before December 26th).

 ## Progress